krzentner/language-world/data/text-davinci-003/chain_md/drawer-close-2.md

     Steps:  1.
-Put gripper roughly around the drawer handle  2.
-Push the drawer closed
+Put gripper left of drawer handle and pull slightly away  2.
+Push the drawer closed If the drawer handle is right of the robot's gripper, we should move the gripper near the drawer handle to push it closed
-    If the gripper is not near the drawer handle, move it to the drawer handle.
-We don't need to be careful about the direction, since the drawer is large and we're just pushing it (unlike when opening the drawer).
-- When the robot's gripper is not near the drawer handle, the robot should grab drawer handle.
+    - When the drawer handle is right of the robot's gripper and the robot's gripper is not near the drawer handle, the robot should move gripper to left of drawer handle and pull slightly away.
-If the drawer is aligned with the gripper as seen from in front, we can push the drawer closed.
+    If the robot's gripper is near the drawer handle, we can probably push the drawer close now by pushing the gripper towards the drawer from the left.
-- When the robot's gripper is forward aligned with drawer handle, the robot should push drawer closed.
+    - When the robot's gripper is near the drawer handle, the robot should push the drawer closed.